geoioannou/NBSBS-R/README.md

-# NBSBS-R
+This is the repository for the implementation of NBSBS-R.

-Code for the paper "Online Batch Selection for Enhanced Generalization in Imbalanced Datasets"
+# Online Batch Selection for Enhanced Generalization in Imbalanced Datasets

+## Requirements

+## Training